What is a Checking Account?: A Quick 101 Guide

 - Recurring bill payments

 Banks charge overdraft fees, which can be very expensive because the charge applies to each transaction that triggers an overdraft.

-Generally, if you deposit funds to correct the negative balance by the end of the day, the bank will not any charge any overdraft fees.
+Generally, if you deposit funds to correct the negative balance by the end of the day, the bank will not charge overdraft fees.

 Who Can Open a Checking Account?

-Anyone who is age 18 or older can sign up for a checking account.
+Anyone 18 or older can sign up for a checking account.

-Other key pieces of information that is usually required by a financial institution are:
+Other critical pieces of information that a financial institution usually requires are:

 - Social Security number